vinhhn3/comp1786-L9-react-native-communication/README.md

 // ...styles remain the same
 ```

-You should now see two buttons: "Fetch Data" and "Create New Item."
-Pressing the "Fetch Data" button will fetch the existing data from the JSONPlaceholder API and display it in the list.
-Pressing the "Create New Item" button will send a POST request to the API, and the new item will be added to the list without the need to refresh the whole list.
+You should now see two buttons: `Fetch Data` and `Create New Item`.

+Pressing the `Fetch Data` button will fetch the existing data from the JSONPlaceholder API and display it in the list.

+Pressing the `Create New Item` button will send a `POST` request to the API, and the new item will be added to the list without the need to refresh the whole list.

 ![Alt text](image-3.png)